 The Wilderness Years: Right While Everyone Ignored Him

 By 1930, he was a political pariah.
-He'd opposed Indian independence (wrong side of history), supported Edward VIII during the Abdication Crisis (political suicide), and spent his days at his beloved Chartwell estate writing books and newspaper articles.
+He'd opposed Indian independence, backed Edward VIII during the Abdication Crisis, and spent his days at Chartwell writing books and newspaper articles.
+Most people thought his career was finished.

 As early as 1933, Churchill warned Parliament of "odious conditions in Germany" and the threat of "another persecution and pogrom of Jews."
 In 1934, he declared "there is not an hour to lose" in building up British defenses.